 What is a risk assessment?

 A risk assessment identifies risks that could impact a business’s ability to conduct business.
-This risk assessment process helps identify the inherent business risks and provide processes and any risk control measure to reduce the impact of risk on business operations.
+This risk assessment process helps identify the inherent business risks and provides processes and any risk control measures to reduce the impact of risk on business operations.

 Risk analysis